 A Provisionally Graded course taken for the year A-B and A/B must be taken under the same grading option for both semesters (i.e., Graded or Non-Recorded).
 Courses which are provisionally graded for 2020/21 are designated with a PR in the schedule.

 Field Work (Community-Engaged Learning)

-Field Work is listed consistently throughout the Schedule within each department as either 1/2 unit (section 01) or 1 unit (section 02).
+Community-engaged learning is listed consistently throughout the Schedule within each department as either 1/2 unit (section 01) or 1 unit (section 02).
 To register, select the appropriate department, course and section number and obtain the signatures noted above.
 Please be certain that the instructor’s name is legible.